Master Blender, Elmwood Inn Fine Teas

 Bruce has mentored or advised over 450 aspiring tea professionals, including Fortune 500 companies, as they investigated tea's future in the world marketplace.
 His reputation as a tea designer with an artful eye has led to commissions to design signature teas for such museums as the Yale Center for British Art, the Isabella Stewart Gardner Museum, The Peabody Essex Museum, and the Georgia O'Keeffe Museum.

-In 2017, the HPLY Chinese fashion brand commissioned Bruce to design a tea brand to highlight their summer runway show in Shanghai.
-Two years later, the World Tea Academy asked him to procure and package the tasting kits for their national and international students.
+In 2017, the HPLY Chinese fashion brand commissioned Bruce to design a tea brand and make appearances at their summer runway show in Shanghai.

 Bruce joined London's Jane Pettigrew in producing three editions of the popular reference guide to tea The New Tea Companion for Benjamin Press and the National Trust of England.
 Bruce and Jane's latest work is an expanded edition of A Social History of Tea: Tea's Influence on Commerce, Culture, and Civility.
 Both books are being translated into Chinese for publication in China.